naowalrahman/ragfs/README.md

    - Check that Knowledge Base is created and active in AWS Console

 2. **"Access Denied" errors**
-   - Verify IAM user permissions
+   - Verify IAM user permissions / AWS CLI credentials
    - Check that AWS credentials are correct in `.env`
    - Ensure Bedrock models are enabled